Compatibility

 The 10x Engine sits between your log forwarder and Splunk HEC:

-App → Fluentd/UF → 10x Reducer (Compact mode) → Splunk HEC → Indexer
+App → Fluentd/UF → 10x Receiver (Compact mode) → Splunk HEC → Indexer

 • Deploys as sidecar to Universal Forwarders or alongside Fluentd/OTel